Last Updated on December 22, 2022

 Keep driving down I-40 after the Henry River Mill Village and you’ll reach Morganton, about 30 minutes west of Hickory.
 From this great town, you can see Table Rock Mountain, which is also one of the most incredible hikes in North Carolina.

-Before you hit that trail and others in the Linville Gorge, a number of great restaurants and breweries (including Catawba Brewing) await in Morganton.
+Before you hit that trail and others in the Linville Gorge, a number of great restaurants and breweries (including Fonta Flora) await in Morganton.

 Before you leave Burke County Include stops in Valdese and Connelly Springs.
 This county is chock full of fun.